 Panting, restlessness, lots of grooming, red or purple gums, sweaty feet, lethargy, vomiting and staggering are among the signs that your cat is uncomfortable, and at risk of heat exhaustion.
 If you notice any of these, it’s very important to call your vet for advice.”

-The charity has also provided some useful tips to help keep your cat cool in the hot weather:
+Some useful tips to help keep your cat cool in the hot weather

 - Create shady spots in the garden using cardboard boxes and umbrellas

 - Put a fan on the floor on a low setting

 - Freeze a bottle of water, wrap it in a towel and place next to your cat’s bed or favourite spot

 - Provide your cat access to a ceramic or granite floor which will stay cool

 - Use a cooling mat but make sure to supervise your pet

 - Groom your cat to help them shed some of their fur

 - Make sure paler cats have pet-safe sun cream when sunbathing in the garden